-Switch up your morning routine and serve fluffy Nutella waffles made with the gooey, rich chocolate hazelnut spread.
-Prepare the decadent breakfast treat for brunch gatherings, special occasions, or just because.
+Switch up your morning routine with Nutella waffles made with the gooey, rich chocolate hazelnut spread.
+Perfect for brunch, special occasions, or just because.

-• Milk: Keep the Nutella waffles moist by including milk in the batter; use non-dairy alternatives like soy, almond, or oat milk.
+- Milk: Prepare the Nutella waffles with regular milk, or a non-dairy alternatives like soy, almond, or oat milk.

-• Nutella: Nutella is a chocolate-hazelnut spread and a deliciously sweet addition to our Nutella Belgian waffle recipe.
+- Nutella: Nutella is a chocolate-hazelnut spread and a deliciously sweet addition to this Nutella Belgian waffle recipe.

-• Flour: All-purpose flour is the base for the waffles.
+- Flour: Use All-purpose flour as the base for the waffles.

-• Cornstarch: Cornstarch is our secret ingredient and helps achieve a crispy golden brown exterior and soft, tender interior.
+- Cornstarch: Cornstarch is my secret ingredient and gives the waffles a crispy golden brown exterior and soft, tender interior.

 How to Make Nutella Waffles at Home